diderikvw/open-design-magazine-website/README.md

 - Reach out to potential organizations and brainstorm with Open Design Magazine community

 ## You contribute?
-Besided the contribution of the authors, the Open Design Magazine initiative is completely run and coordinated by Diderik van Wingerden at this moment.
+Besided the contribution of the authors, the Open Design Magazine initiative is completely run and coordinated by Diderik van Wingerden at this moment, with Christian Villum as advisor.

 Any help from you will be greatly appreciated.
 Also, with more people contributing, the time frame of creating and publishing the magazine may be shortened.